-The FDA's and other regulatory agencies' decision to approve our depression product candidate will depend on our ability to demonstrate with substantial clinical evidence through adequate well-controlled clinical trials, that the product candidate is effective, as measured statistically by comparing the overall improvement in depression in actively-treated patients against improvement in depression in the control group (a placebo control).
+The FDA's and other regulatory agencies' decisions to approve our product candidates will depend on our ability to demonstrate through adequate well-controlled clinical trials, that the product candidate is effective.
+For esmethadone product candidate, efficacy is measured statistically by comparing the overall improvement in depression in actively-treated patients against improvement in depression in the control group (a placebo control).
 However, there is a possibility that our data may fail to show a statistically significant difference from the placebo control or the active control.
-For example, our RELIANCE II and RELIANCE I studies did not achieve their primary endpoints, statistically significant improvements in depression symptoms compared to placebo on Day 28.
+For example, our RELIANCE III and RELIANCE I studies did not achieve their primary endpoints, statistically significant improvements in depression symptoms compared to placebo on Day 28.
 Alternatively, there is a possibility that our data may be statistically significant, but that the actual clinical benefit of the product candidates may not be considered to be clinically significant, clinically relevant or clinically meaningful.
 Even if we believe that the data from our trials will support marketing approval in the United States or in Europe, we cannot predict whether the agencies will agree with our analysis and approve our applications.